cherri135/Calculator/README.md

 # Calculator
-A simple calculator in python, just 4 operators but not limit to how long equation is and absolutely impossible to break syntax (i hope)
+A simple calculator in python :P

+just 4 operators -_-

+theres no limit to how long an equation can be :0

+Automatically cleans an equation from anything that's incorrect :3

+No one is reading this anyways XD